 Connecticut Agency on Aging.

 The elderly and senior citizens in Connecticut can explore assistance programs and services that are offered by Agency on Aging centers.
 Case managers, volunteers, and specialists coordinate and can refer individuals to resources that focus on meeting the needs of older adults in Connecticut.
-Many resources are run in partnership with the Department of Social Services, local non-profits, and the federal government.
+Many resources are run in partnership with the Department of Social Services, local non-profits, and the federal government and find locations of Agency on Aging offices in Connecticut below.

 Find more affordable housing and achieve savings on rent.
 This can be provided from the Home Share Program.
 Single, older adults and seniors who are having difficulty paying their rent, who don’t want to live alone, or who are having challenges maintaining their homes can look into this service.
 Seniors may share a home with another single adult who needs affordable housing.
 Together you can share rent expenses, make joint, financial contributions, or perform services around the house.